 The POWs were transferred onto the Shinyo Maru on September 4th.
 250 POWs were put iu the ship's smaller hold, while the 500 POWs were its larger hold.
 That night, bombs from American planes landed alongside of the ship rocking an shaking it.
 The POWs prayed for the ship would be hit.

 The ship sailed on September 5th at 2:00 a.m.
 Before the ship sailed, the hatch covers were secured so that the POWs could not lift them from below.
-The ship headed north in a zigzag pattern in an attempt to avoid submarines.
-The POWs were no longer allowed on deck.
+The ship headed north in a zigzag pattern in an attempt to avoid submarines, and the POWs were no longer allowed on deck.
 Their lips and throats were covered with dust from cement that had previously been hauled by the ship.
 For the next two days the ship made good time.
-It was at this time that the Japanese guards threatened to kill the POWs if the ship came under attack by American planes.
+It was at this time that the Japanese guards threatened to kill the POWs if the ship came under attack by American planes or submarines.
 The ship was now part of a convoy designated as C-076.
 Since the POWs had not heard any air raid alerts, they assumed that they were safe.

 At 7:37 p.m. on Thursday, September 7, 1944, the U.S.S Paddle spotted the convoy off the west coast of Mindanao at Sindangan Point.
 It fired two torpedoes at the ship.
-The first torpedo hit the ship in its main hold.
-Moments later, a second torpedo hit the ship.
-There was a gapping hole in the ship's side.
+The first torpedo hit the ship in its main hold, and moments later, a second torpedo hit the ship which created a gapping hole in the ship's side.
 Those POWs still alive saw the bodies of the dead floating in the water as the hold filled with water.

-Those POWs who were still alive found that the hatch cover had been blown off the hold by the explosion.
+The POWs found that the hatch cover had been blown off the hold by the explosion.
 As the water level rose, they were able to climb out.
-Seven Japanese officers were on the bridge with rifles.
-As the POWs emerged from the hold, they picked them off.
+Seven Japanese officers were on the bridge with rifles, and as the POWs emerged from the hold, they picked them off.
 The lucky POWs made it through their fire and dove into the water.

-According to the POWs in the water, the Shinyo Maru began to capsize.
-There was a tremendous crushing sound and the ship seemed to bend upward in the middle.
-It split in two and sunk into the water.
+According to the POWs, in the water, the Shinyo Maru began to capsize.
+They heard a tremendous crushing sound, and the ship seemed to bend upward, in the middle, before it split in two and sank into the water.

 Japanese seaplanes dropped depth charges in an attempt to sink the American submarine.
 The good thing about the depth charges was that they kept sharks away from the POWs.
-When they spotted the POWs in the water, they strafed them.
-They stopped when they realized that there were Japanese in the water too.
+When the planes spotted the POWs in the water, they strafed them until they realized that there were Japanese in the water too.

-A Japanese tanker that had been hit by torpedoes spilled oil and gasoline into the water.
-The ship ran aground.
-The Japanese quickly set up machine guns and fired on the POWs.
+A Japanese tanker that had been hit by torpedoes spilled oil and gasoline into the water and was run aground.
+The Japanese quickly set up machine guns on the ship and fired on the POWs.
 Boats from the other ships in the convoy attempted to hunt down the POWs swimming in the water.
 If they found a man, they shot him.
-What saved many lives was that with dusk it became harder for the Japanese to see them.
+What saved the survivors was that with dusk it became harder for the Japanese to see them.

 The Japanese announced to the Americans that if they surrendered that they would be treated with compassion.
 About 30 men gave up after hearing this.
 According to one man who escaped after surrendering, the POWs had their hands tied to the ship's rail, and the Japanese shot each POW in the back of the head.
 They then pushed the bodies overboard.

-Of the 750 POWs who were boarded onto the ship, 82 POWs escaped.
+Of the 750 POWs who were boarded onto the ship, 82 POWs survived its sinking and escaped.
 One man died on shore while the remainder were rescued by Filipino guerillas and returned to U.S. Forces in October 1944.
 Cpl Kenneth C. Squire was not one of these men.